 What is the DS-2019 form?

-This is an incredibly important form you use to apply for a J-1 visa.
-Although it looks like a simple A4 sheet, only a very small number of organizations can issue it.
+This is the essential form you need to apply for a J-1 visa.
+Although it looks like a simple A4 sheet, only a handful of organizations are authorized to issue it.
 They’re called program sponsors.
-In our case, it’s InterExchange.
+In our case, that’s InterExchange.

 What is a J-1 visa?